-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not crush or chew.
-This medicine is usually taken with or without food once per day in the morning.
-Avoid taking this medicine in the evening.
+This medication is usually taken with or without food once per day in the morning.
+Avoid taking this medication in the evening.
 It may interfere with sleep.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your health care provider about the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 While it may be prescribed for children as young as 12 years for selected conditions, precautions do apply.